TheServerBorn/J-29-Interface-Engine/README.md

 - Physical-media verification

 The Power User path can skip the wizard, and the guided setup will remain available later through Settings.

+For v1.0, the guided experience is also intended to let users preview and select their preferred installed Shell during initial configuration.
+The selected Shell becomes the normal Veyllisto startup experience and can be changed later through Settings.

 Design principle: